MenkeTechnologies/zpwr/README.md

 Installer artifacts such as log files and cloned repos go into `~/.zpwr/local/installer`.

 ## Uninstall
+1. Run `unlinkConf` to unlink all zpwr config symlinks.
-Copy all configs from backup dir mentioned above to home directory overwriting the ones installed by zpwr, most importantly the `.zshrc`, `.vimrc` and `.tmux.conf`.
+2. Copy all configs from backup dir mentioned above to home directory overwriting the ones installed by zpwr, most importantly the `.zshrc`, `.vimrc` and `.tmux.conf`.
-Then remove the zpwr dir as shown.
+3. Remove the zpwr dir as shown.
 ```sh
 rm -rf ~/.zpwr
 ```
 This will not uninstall packages installed by system package manager, pip modules, gems, vim plugins, tmux plugins and zsh plugins.
 You must remove these manually if desired.
 If desired you can also uninstall oh-my-zsh with ```uninstall_oh_my_zsh```.
-Make sure the `~/.zshrc` is your original version.
+Make sure `~/.zshrc` is your original version.

 ## Font
 You need to change the Terminal font to support the Powerline triangles and other special characters in the Powerlevel9k PROMPT.